 Willfully failing to report an account or account number, may be subject to a penalty equal to the greater of $129,210, or 50% of the balance of the account at the time of the violation.
 Willful violations may also be subject to criminal prosecution.

-Need Help Preparing and Filing a FBAR Form?
+Need Help Preparing and Filing an FinCEN Form 114?

-Our expat accountants have helped hundreds of expats successfully file their FBAR and are happy to assist you too.
+Our expat accountants have helped hundreds of expats successfully file their FinCEN 114, and are happy to assist you too.
 Click here to review pricing information and get started today.